stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 ### Button Events

-A _button event_ is slightly more complex in that it also has an _action_ and a keyboard _modifiers_ mask:
+A _button event_ is slightly more complex in that it also has an _action_ and a mask of keyboard _modifiers_:

 ```java
 public final class Button implements Type, InputEvent {